Top 10 Largest Mosques in the World

-Masjid-Al-Haram is one the oldest and largest mosque of the World.
-It was first Construct by Hazrat Ibrahim and his son Hazrat Ismael around 2703 BC.
+Masjid-Al-Haram is one the oldest and largest mosque in the World.
+It was first to Construct by Hazrat Ibrahim and his son Hazrat Ismael around 2703 BC.
 It is the Holiest place of Islam as it surrounds the Holly KABBAH.
 The place to which Muslims worldwide turn to while offering their daily obligatory prayers.

 After the first Renovation, the Mosque was also renovated during the Ottoman era and after that when the Saudi era began it was also renovated then by the first Saudi emperors

 The current structure of the mosque covers an area of 4,008,020 square meters (990.40 acres) including the outdoor and indoor praying spaces and can accommodate 4-million worshipers for HAJJ with cheap hajj packages, the biggest annual gathering of people in the world.

 Al-Masjid an-Nabwi is the Mosque originally construct and established by the Holy Prophet (P.B.U.H) himself.
 It was the third mosque built in the history of Islam and now is the 2nd largest mosque in the world.
 One of the Holiest places of Islam.
 It is always open regardless of date and time.
 And is also the final resting place of the Holy Prophet (P.B.U.H).

 The mosque underwent many expansions and was renovated several times in different era’s.
 The current dome was added in 1818 by the Ottoman Sultan Mahmud-2.
 And was paint as green in 1837, hence becoming known as the “Green Dome”.